 Successful facilitation = successful meetings

-The problem with our meetings was that some people were too talkative, and everyone else was too polite.
+What prevented us from having more effective meetings was that some people were too talkative, and everyone else was too polite.
 It was very uncomfortable for the quieter or more junior people in the room to tell the more dominant and/or senior people “Hey, you’re off-point” or “You’ve made your point frikkin’ four times already”.

 Not that this is surprising.
 Interrupting teammates is brutally hard for most people.
 Even people who are tasked with facilitating meetings struggle with it when they’re new to facilitation.
 But it’s a skill we desperately need to develop so we can streamline meetings, make them successful, and get on with our work.